datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 ## The subjects of a hidden operation

 Given the diagrammatic forms of the basic model equations, the network diagram and the operational code comprising the privileged machine, how are subject positions assigned?
 The layered architecture of model generates new textures, densities, pools, sparsities and saturations in both the common vector space, and in the operations of machine learners.
 In early 2002, while carrying out an ethnographic study of 'extreme programming,' a software development methodology popular at that time [@Mackenzie_2004], I spent several months visiting a company in Manchester developing software for call centres.
 The purpose of the software was to manage 'knowledge' in call centres such that any query from a caller would be readily answered by call centre staff who would query a knowledge management system.
 This system was marketed on the promise of the neural net.
 It contained  an artificial neural network that learned to match queries and responses over time.
 The taciturn neural network expert, Vlad, sat in a different part of the room from the developers working on the databases and the web interfaces of the knowledge management system.
 His work with the neural network was at the core of the knowledge management system yet outside the orbit of the software development team and its agile software development processes.
 They generally regarded Vlad and the neural net as an esoteric and temperamental yet powerful component, a hidden node we might say, of the knowledge management system.
-As we have already seen with `kittydar` \index{kittyar}, today the situation of neural networks has changed.
+As we have already seen with `kittydar` \index{kittydar}, today the situation of neural networks has changed.
 They are no longer exotic or specialized, but both banal and occasionally spectacular.

 How would we describe the figure of human machine learner in this setting?
 In _The Archaeology of Knowledge_, Michel Foucault refers to the 'position of the subject' \index{subject position} as an anchor point for the power-laden, epistemically conditioning enunciative functions called 'statements.'\index{statements}\index{enunciative function}  When a subject position can be assigned, propositions, diagrams, numbers, models, calculations and data structures can come together in statements, as 'the specific forms of an accumulation' [@Foucault_1972, 125].
 But this anchor point is not a unifying point grounded in interiority, in intentionality or even in  single speaking position or voice (that of the  machine learning expert, for instance).
 On the contrary, 'various enunciative modalities manifest his [sic] dispersion' [@Foucault_1972, 54].
 In the mist of this dispersion (a dispersion that is the main focus of this chapter), the position of subject is linked to operations that determine statements that become a kind of law for the subject.